Aafia Siddiqui: Repatriation efforts

-On 17 September 2024, Siddiqui's lawyers filed a clemency petition with President Joe Biden, seeking her release, or her exchange for Dr. Shakeel Afridi.
+On 17 September 2024, Siddiqui's lawyers filed a clemency petition with US President Joe Biden, seeking her release, or her exchange for Dr. Shakeel Afridi.
 The petition runs to 56,600 words, canvassing the whole history of her case.
 Her lawyers also filed an extensive analysis of her prison record, reflecting the failure by the Bureau of Prisons to provide her with basic medical care, as well as the various punishments imposed upon her for claiming to be the victim of rape – punishments that her lawyers claim were imposed on a whistleblower in violation of the Prison Rape Elimination Act (PREA).

 On 11 July 2025, the Islamabad High Court (IHC) issued a warning to the federal government, including Prime Minister Shehbaz Sharif and cabinet members, over repeated non-compliance in the Siddiqui case.
 Justice Sardar Ejaz Ishaq Khan, presiding over a petition filed by Fouzia Siddiqui, expressed serious displeasure at the government's failure to submit a report explaining its refusal to assist in legal proceedings related to Dr. Siddiqui’s case in the United States.
 The court questioned why contempt proceedings should not be initiated against the entire cabinet, including the Prime Minister.

 On 21 July 2025, the court proceeded with the issuance of contempt notices to Shehbaz and the members of his cabinet for failing to submit a response in Siddiqui's case.
 All members of the federal government were made respondents in the contempt petition, with the replies of all the ministers, including Shehbaz, being sought within two weeks.